ThomasWilshaw/olive/architecture.md

 ### 3. UI

 Olive relies heavily on Qt for the UI code (as well as various data types).
-The UI is split into movable, docakble panels (leveragnig QDockWidget) that allow for a very customisable interface.
+The UI is split into movable, dock-able panels (leveraging QDockWidget) that allow for a very customisable interface.

 ### 4. Colour Management
 TODO

 ## Code Map
-An fairly shallow view of the directory structure of the code base which should give a reasonable indications of where to look for code.
-The code base is fairl inconsistently documented, some header files have extreamly detailed comments and others have none at all, however most function names are fairly explicit.
+A shallow view of the directory structure of the code base which should give a reasonable indications of where to look for code.
+The code base is fairly inconsistently documented, some header files have extremely detailed comments and others have none at all, however most function names are fairly explicit.
 ## /app
 All the source code is contained in this folder.